Tusharpawar406/random-forest/README.md

-# Titanic Survival Prediction: Logistic Regression vs Random Forest
+# Titanic Survival Prediction using Random Forest

-This project compares **Logistic Regression** and **Random Forest** models to predict Titanic passenger survival.
+This project predicts whether a passenger survived the Titanic disaster using a **Random Forest Classifier**.

+---

 ## Dataset
 Dataset: [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic)
 File used: `train.csv`

+---

 ## Objective
-Build two classification models and compare their performance on predicting passenger survival.
+Build a classification model to predict passenger survival and identify the most important features influencing survival.

+---

 ## Steps Involved
 1. **Data Preprocessing**